jdart1/arasan-chess/README.md

 ## Program variants

-Several different binaries for Arasan are available:

-1. arasanx-32 - version for 32-bit operating systems (not supported on Linux/
-Mac).
-This is the version installed with the Windows GUI.

-2. arasanx-64 - generic version for 64-bit Linux/Mac/Windows.
+Several different binaries for Arasan can be built.
+The default executable (arasanx-32 for 32-bit operating systems, or arasanx-64 for 64-bit ones) is designed to be runnable on most systems.
+It does assume SSE2 instructions are avaiable (these were introduced in 2000 with the Pentium IV).

+More optimized versions that assume more recent hardware include:

-3. arasanx-64-popcnt - requires a x86 processor with the POPCNT instruction.
+1. arasanx-64-modern - requires a x86 processor with POPCNT, SSSE3 and SSE4.1 instructions (Intel Nehalem or later,
+i.e. 2008 era or more recent).

-4. arasanx-64-bmi2 - requires a more modern x86 processor with BMI2 instructions,
+2. arasanx-64-avx2 - requires a more modern x86 processor with AVX2 and BMI2 instructions,
-as well as POPCNT.
+as well as those required by the "modern" build.

-5. arasanx-64-avx2 - requires x86 AVX2 instruction support in addition to BMI2
-and POPCNT.

-Note: currently only the arasanx-64-avx2 compile has support for using SIMD instructions in the neural network; other builds are likely to perform poorly when NNUE is enabled.

 In addition it is possible to build a version with support for NUMA (Non- Uniform Memory Access) systems - generally these are large multi-CPU systems.